Which Of The Following Is A Challenge For Virtual Teams

 5. Cultural and Language Differences

 Global teams often face challenges stemming from diverse cultural norms and languages.
 Misunderstandings can arise from varying communication styles, holidays, or work ethics.
-As an example, direct feedback might be perceived as rude in some cultures, while indirect communication could be seen as evasive in others.
+Here's one way to look at it: direct feedback might be perceived as rude in some cultures, while indirect communication could be seen as evasive in others.
 Without cultural sensitivity training, these differences can lead to friction.

 6. Accountability and Performance Monitoring